Website Design with SEO: Building a Site for Search Engines

 • Ensuring mobile responsiveness

-4. Content marketing strategies influence SEO and web design
+4. Content marketing strategies influence SEO and web design.

-Web designers rely on brand guidelines and your marketing plan to keep your site and content customer-focused.
+Web designers rely on brand guidelines and your digital marketing plan to keep your site and content customer-focused.
 SEO is a long-term marketing strategy that starts from the first day you begin planning your website.

 By combining web design and SEO, you can make it easier to find your website and use your content to increase traffic.
 In content marketing and web design, professionals answer six questions:

-• Why: Define your content’s purpose.
+• Why: Define your website content’s purpose.

 • Who: Know your audience.